Orion98MC/node-watch/README.md

     Usage: watchfiles <file-path> [<file-path> ...]

 *watchfiles* watches for changes for a list of files or folders and exits when a change occurs.
-It is very efficient and uses 0% CPU :) because of the kqueue usage.
+It is very efficient and uses 0% CPU :) thanks to kevents.

 ## Other